After a Car Accident Concussion, This Attorney Worried He’d Never Practice Law Again. Here’s How He Recovered.

 He’s still working with the neuropsychiatrist to help repair some of the relationships that suffered after the accident.
 The doctor has also helped him to recognize when he’s feeling down or tired, and to find healthy ways to cope.

 “If you can find things to do that are a positive reinforcement, like playing guitar, going for a walk, playing basketball, then you’re teaching yourself to stop withdrawing,” he said.
 “You’re showing your brain that you can do other stuff.
 You kind of shift gears.”

 Other positive strategies that they’ve implemented are things like watching comedies, telling jokes, crying, and laughing.
 “It helps release that emotional energy that’s building,” he said.

 “I’m doing better,” Anthony reflected.
 “I’m able to function.”

 If you’re suffering lingering concussion symptoms after an accident, you’re not crazy.
 Not all patients recover with rest and time.
-If you’d like to learn whether we can treat your symptoms, sign up for a free consultation.
+If you’d like to learn whether we can treat your symptoms, schedule a consultation.